Colorado State vs. New Mexico NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Colorado State has combined with its opponents to put up more than 45.5 points only once this season.
+- Colorado State and its opponents have scored at least 45.5 points -- this matchup's point total -- just one time this year.

-- New Mexico's games have gone over 45.5 points in two opportunities this season.
+- New Mexico has combined with its opponents to score more than 45.5 points in two games this season.

-- The two teams combine to score 37.6 points per game, 7.9 less than the total in this contest.
+- The two teams combine to score 37.6 points per game, 7.9 less than the over/under in this contest.

-- The 49.5 points per game these two squads have allowed their opponents to score this season are four more than the 45.5 over/under in this contest.
+- The 49.5 points per game these two squads have allowed to opponents this season are four more than the 45.5 total in this contest.

 - The Rams and their opponents have scored an average of 49.8 points per game in 2021, 4.3 more than Saturday's total.

-- The 45.5-point over/under for this game is 3.9 points below the 49.4 points per game average total in Lobos games this season.
+- The 45.5-point total for this game is 3.9 points below the 49.4 points per game average total in Lobos games this season.

 Colorado State Stats and Trends